 Teachers at TJHS come to Walnut Hill UMC requesting support from volunteers for special activities or events as needed by the school.
 Check out our Get Involved page on this website page for the latest opportunities.

-For the past 12 years Walnut Hill UMC has hosted Project Transformation's summer literacy program alongside Christ's Foundry.
+For the past 15 years Walnut Hill UMC has hosted Project Transformation's summer literacy program alongside Christ's Foundry.
 We continue that mission and begin an after-school program in Fall 2015 for the children at Cigarroa Elementary.
 The summer program typically connects with 90 elementary school age children and provides a day camp experience.
 Though students participate in arts and crafts, recreation, Bible storytime and relationship building, a strong focus is on literacy.
 A primary goal is that children maintain or extend their reading level over the summer, and Project Transformation has met this goal with amazing success rates.
 You can read with a student, by signing up as your schedule allows.
 To volunteer with Project Transformation at Walnut Hill UMC you must complete a background check, ministry safe training and contact [email protected].

 Learn more about Project Transformation click here.